min2ha/ukwa-site/content/target/33714/index.en.md

   "start_date": "2016-01-08T09:00:00Z"
 }

-# Hay, Brecon and Talgarth City of Sanctuary

 City of Sanctuary is a UK based movement  to developing a ‘culture of welcome and inclusion’ for people seeking sanctuary in the UK.